 Shortly after getting started with Templett, you’ll want to upload your own design elements so you can start using them in your templates.
-In Templett, we call these Elements.
+Elements can be photos or clipart images.
 Once you upload an element, you can reuse it in as many templates as you’d like.
 It will stay in the Elements area and you just have to click it to load it onto a template.
-You can search for elements using the tags you set when uploading them and the title.
+You can search for elements using the title and tags you set when uploading them.

 You have three file types you can use as Elements.
 You can upload PNG’s and SVG’s and JPEG’s.
 There are different advantages and disadvantages to all of them but you’ll probably end up using all of them in your designs.
 You can not use any other file type.